 Internships may be with government agencies, nonprofits or private sector organizations.
 If you are considering an internship, you should initiate discussions with a faculty member, the Director, or the Assistant Director.
 In doing so, you will assess the type of internship in which you are interested (credit-generating or non-credit-generating, paid or voluntary, type of agency or organization, etc.), the extent to which you will benefit from an internship, and how it fits into your overall educational plan.

 Internship ideas are found online at www.evergreen.edu/mes/internships.
-Students may also find internships through their own research or thesis interests.
+Students may also find internships through their own networking and research .

 Internship Learning Contract Registration